Constraint (computational chemistry): The SHAKE algorithm

 for all $k=1\ldots n$ iteratively until the constraint equations $\sigma_k(t+\Delta t)$ are solved to a given tolerance.

 The calculation cost of each iteration is $\mathcal O(n)$, and the iterations themselves converge linearly.

 A noniterative form of SHAKE was developed later on.

 Several variants of the SHAKE algorithm exist.
 Although they differ in how they compute or apply the constraints themselves, the constraints are still modelled using Lagrange multipliers which are computed using the Gauss–Seidel method.

-The original SHAKE algorithm is capable of constraining both rigid and flexible molecules (eg. water, benzene and biphenyl) and introduces negligible error or energy drift into a molecular dynamics simulation.
+The original SHAKE algorithm is capable of constraining both rigid and flexible molecules (e.g. water, benzene and biphenyl) and introduces negligible error or energy drift into a molecular dynamics simulation.
 One issue with SHAKE is that the number of iterations required to reach a certain level of convergence does rise as molecular geometry becomes more complex.
 To reach 64 bit computer accuracy (a relative tolerance of $\approx 10^{-16}$) in a typical molecular dynamics simulation at a temperature of 310K, a 3-site water model having 3 constraints to maintain molecular geometry requires an average of 9 iterations (which is 3 per site per time-step).
 A 4-site butane model with 5 constraints needs 17 iterations (22 per site), a 6-site benzene model with 12 constraints needs 36 iterations (72 per site), while a 12-site biphenyl model with 29 constraints requires 92 iterations (229 per site per time-step).
 Hence the CPU requirements of the SHAKE algorithm can become significant, particularly if a molecular model has a high degree of rigidity.

 A later extension of the method, QSHAKE (Quaternion SHAKE) was developed as a faster alternative for molecules composed of rigid units, but it is not as general purpose.
 It works satisfactorily for rigid loops such as aromatic ring systems but QSHAKE fails for flexible loops, such as when a protein has a disulfide bond.

 Further extensions include RATTLE, WIGGLE, and MSHAKE.

 While RATTLE works the same way as SHAKE, yet using the Velocity Verlet time integration scheme, WIGGLE extends SHAKE and RATTLE by using an initial estimate for the Lagrange multipliers $\lambda_k$ based on the particle velocities.
 It is worth mentioning that MSHAKE computes corrections on the constraint forces, achieving better convergence.

 A final modification to the SHAKE algorithm is the P-SHAKE algorithm that is applied to very rigid or semi-rigid molecules.
 P-SHAKE computes and updates a pre-conditioner which is applied to the constraint gradients before the SHAKE iteration, causing the Jacobian $\mathbf J_\sigma$ to become diagonal or strongly diagonally dominant.
 The thus de-coupled constraints converge much faster (quadratically as opposed to linearly) at a cost of $\mathcal O(n^2)$.